 Winning the Sir Kenneth Mather Memorial Prize in 2009/10 was an out-of-the-blue, complete surprise for me, as I had, until a mysterious envelope with a Birmingham University postmark landed on my desk, no idea that it either existed or that my MSc dissertation had been entered.
-My work was forwarded for consideration by Dr. Ross Houston and Professors DJ De Koning and Chris Haley, all supervisors of the project based at Roslin Institute, whom I must thank for their support.
+My work was forwarded for consideration by Professors Ross Houston, DJ De Koning and Chris Haley, all supervisors of the project based at Roslin Institute, whom I must thank for their support.
 The manuscript, locating SNPs for growth and stress in golden seabream (Sparus aurata) was subsequently published in “Aquaculture”.

 As a mature woman returning to academia following an almost thirty year break spent, among other things, farming and improving livestock by selective breeding, winning this prize has given my confidence as a scientist a tremendous boost.

-Having recently completed my PhD at Edinburgh University in behavioural ecology and coping with stress with a large quantitative genetic slant, I have returned to Roslin Institute as a post-doc and am working on locating phenotypic and genomic biomarkers for natural resistance to Eimeria spp. in chickens .
+Having recently completed my PhD at Edinburgh University in behavioural ecology and coping with stress with a large quantitative genetic slant, I have returned to the Roslin Institute as a post-doc and am working on locating phenotypic and genomic biomarkers for natural resistance to Eimeria spp. in chickens .
 I am also immensely proud to have recently completed three years as the post-graduate representative and to have been unanimously proposed and accepted to represent Section D, Applied and Quantitative Genetics on the Genetics Society Committee.
 I am currently the editor of the Genetics Society website.

 Other pages in the Prizes section that you may be interested in: